FlauschBert/scored/README.md

 # Scored - a minimalist and safe high score server

 # Motivation
 So what is this all about?
-Did you ever want to safely manage high scores (or similar information) of a game for all users?
-On the one hand saving the score and on the other hand showing the score to everyone.
+Did you ever want to safely manage high score of a game for all users?
+On the one hand saving the score and on the other hand showing the high score to everyone.
 So this is it.

 # Overview
 This project consists of the server **scored**, a daemon or service.
-High scores can be saved via data stream.
+High score can be saved via data stream.
 Retrieved via data stream or html.
 User authentication via login, password and token is supported.
-Games can be managed via **command line tool** which connects locally to the server.
+Games can be managed via **command line tool**.
+It connects locally to the server.
-In the game client high scores can be managed with a library or crate **libscored**.
+In the game client high score can be managed with a library or crate named **libscored**.

 # Used cryptographic library'n'stuff
-The idea came to me while is was thinking about high scores for my little games (still in development) and when I stumbled upon TweetNaCl: https://tweetnacl.cr.yp.to/index.html.
+The idea came to me while I was thinking about high score for my little games (still in development) and when I stumbled upon TweetNaCl: https://tweetnacl.cr.yp.to/index.html.
 It is a minimalist and safe cryptographic library and delivers all needed functionality for this project.
 The other thing was that I wanted to use the programming language Rust.
-The language is known to ensure that the compiled program is free of memory leaks and data races.
+The language is known to ensure at compile time that the compiled program is free of memory leaks and data races.
 Good for the stability of the server.

 # Notation
 `|` is simply a separator and not an optional.